Dong Ho Painting: The Cultural Beauty of Folk Art

 Woodblock prints

-All Dong Ho paintings are printed from wooden engravings.
-Each color on the picture will have a corresponding woodcut pattern, even the black-color version that creates the basic features of the picture must have a separate copy.
+All Dong Ho Paintings are printed from wooden engravings.
+Each color on the picture has a corresponding woodcut pattern; even the black-color version that creates the basic features of the picture must have a separate copy.

-Wood prints can be divided into two types, including basic stroke prints and color prints for pictures.
-The engraving is done meticulously, carefully, usually the smaller the stroke, the more beautiful it is.
-So, the artist often uses wood from the Gold apple tree, which has softwood, multi-dimensional grain, and are tough enough to be easy to sculpt.
+Wood prints can be divided into two types: basic stroke prints and color prints for pictures.
+The engraving is done meticulously and carefully.
+Usually, the more minor the stroke, the more beautiful it is.
+So, the artist often uses wood from the Gold apple tree, which has softwood, multi-dimensional grain, and is tough enough to be easy to sculpt.

-Woodblock prints play an important role in creating the theme for Dong Ho painting genre.
-To get beautiful woodcuts requires meticulous work from artisans, this stage usually takes up the most time in the production of Dong Ho paintings.
+Woodblock prints play an essential role in creating the theme for the Dong Ho Painting genre.
+Getting beautiful woodcuts requires meticulous work from artisans, and this stage usually takes up the most time in the production of Dong Ho paintings.

-Creating patterns on woodblocks is a creative work, requiring innate talent and high skills in woodcarving.
-So this work requires the synthesis of creative and practical abilities.
+Creating patterns on wood blocks is a creative work that requires innate talent and high skills in wood carving.
+So, this work needs the synthesis of creational and practical abilities.

-Artists can use pencils to draw basic lines on wood or thin paper, then sculpt each line to have a standard shape.
+Artists can use pencils to draw basic lines on wood or thin paper.
+And then, they sculpt each line to have a standard shape.

-This work of creating a theme can have many variations and different styles depending on the artist and family making the mold.
+This work to create a theme can have many variations and unique styles depending on the artist and family making the mold.

 making woodcut dong ho print

-Dong Ho painting paper is Giay Diep (shell paper), made from a traditional and unique Vietnamese wind paper (Giay Gio).
+Dong Ho Painting paper comes from Giay Diep (shell paper), made from traditional and unique Vietnamese wind paper (Giay Gio).
 Gio trees are commonly grown near mountainous areas in Vietnam.

-To make the picture beautiful, the people of Dong Ho village add a step of processing wind paper to turn this paper into a typical type of Giay Diep (shell paper).
+To make the picture beautiful, the people of Dong Ho Village added a step of processing wind paper to turn this paper into a typical type of Giay Diep (shell paper).

-To create Giay Diep, producers use scallop shells, crushed, mixed with liquid made from glutinous rice flour, plain rice, or tapioca.
-After that, the craftsman uses a broom made of pine needles to sweep over the paper, thereby creating a bright white paper that sparkles when you leave it in the light.
+To create Giay Diep, producers crush scallop shells and mix them with a liquid made from glutinous rice flour, plain rice, or tapioca.
+The craftsman then sweeps the paper with a broom made of pine needles, creating a bright white paper that sparkles when left in the light.

-Diep papar is the main material for Dong Ho painting. @tranhdongho.kinhbac
+Diep paper is the main material used in Dong Ho Painting.

-There are usually four primary colors used to produce paintings, including blue made from indigo or copper rust, black made from bamboo charcoal, yellow from crushed “Hoa Hoe” flowers, and red made from wine wood or red stones.
+Four primary colors are usually used to produce paintings: blue made from indigo or copper rust, black from bamboo charcoal, yellow from crushed “Hoa Hoe” flowers, and red from unique wood or red stones.

-There are many stages to make a beautiful Dong Ho painting.
+There are many stages in making a beautiful Dong Ho painting.
 However, it can be divided into the following steps:

-1. Step 1: Producing woodblock prints, colors, Diep paper from wind paper (as mentioned above).
+1. Step 1: Produce woodblock prints, colors, and Diep paper from wind paper (as mentioned above).

 2. Step 2: Mix colors depending on the type of painting and the subject.

-3. Step 3: Prepare to print, put the paper into a stack of about 100 -200 sheets for one printing time.
+3. Step 3: Prepare to print; put the paper into a stack of 100 – 200 sheets for one printing time.

-4. Step 4: Print the picture, the worker uses a pine needle brush to dip it into the color pot to get the color and then sweep it evenly on the cover (the cover is made of ordinary paper).
+4. Step 4: Print the picture.
+The worker dips a pine needle brush into the color pot to get the color and then sweeps it evenly on the cover (the cover is made of ordinary paper).

 5. Step 5: Take the woodblock pattern and roll it over and over on the color surface.

-6. Step 6: Put the wooden board on the paper, adjust it to be balanced and accurate, press the printed board firmly into the paper.
+6. Step 6: Put the wooden board on the paper, adjust it to be balanced and accurate, and press the printed board firmly.

-7. Step 7: Take the woodcut with the printing paper attached, then use a fine sponge, local people often use a loofah, to rub it evenly on the paper.
-The purpose of this is to allow the color to penetrate evenly on the surface of the printed paper.
+7. Step 7: Take the woodcut with the printing paper attached, then use a fine sponge- local people often use a loofah- to rub it evenly on the paper.
+This allows the color to penetrate evenly on the surface of the printed paper.

 8. Step 8: Remove the printed paper from the printing woodcut, bring it to dry in a cool place for a while to let the color dry, and absorb firmly into the paper.

-9. Step 9: When the printed picture has dried, continue to print other colors in turn.
-And repeat step 8 and step 9 until all the colors on the picture are fully printed.
+9. Step 9: When the picture printed has dried, print other colors.
+Repeat steps 8 and 9 until all the colors on the picture are fully printed.

-Previously, almost all the coloring steps on Dong Ho paintings were used woodblocks.
-Today, many painters in Vietnam and Dong Ho village also use the method of coloring and drawing more strokes to create a variety and richness in colors and lines for the picture.
+Previously, almost all the coloring steps on Dong Ho Paintings used woodblocks.
+Today, many painters in Vietnam and Dong Ho Village also use the method of coloring and drawing more strokes to create a variety and richness in colors and lines for the picture.

-Despite the renovation, the expression and unique beauty of Dong Ho paintings have always been preserved and adhered to.
-Therefore, Dong Ho paintings always have their own charm no matter how they are done.
+Despite the renovation, the expression and unique beauty of Dong Ho Paintings have always been preserved and adhered to.
+Therefore, Dong Ho’s paintings always have their own charm no matter how they are done.

-Regarding the content, Dong Ho painting shows the daily activities and labor scenes of the people of North Vietnam, depicts the image of animals, thereby expressing people’s wishes in daily life and spiritual life such as describing the character of the 12 zodiac animals.
+Regarding content, the Dong Ho Painting shows the daily activities and labor scenes of the people of North Vietnam.
+It depicts animals, thereby expressing people’s wishes in daily and spiritual life, such as describing the characters of the 12 zodiac animals.

-In terms of artistic value, Dong Ho paintings are valuable for home and office decoration, especially for beauty on Tet holidays.
-The lines, though simple but attractive, contain lots of meanings, from which it is easy to apply beauty to many ceramic and fashion products…
+Regarding artistic value, Dong Ho’s paintings are valuable for home and office decoration, especially for beauty during the Tet holidays.
+Though simple but attractive, the lines contain many meanings, making it easy to apply beauty to many ceramic and fashion products.

-In terms of artistic theme, Dong Ho paintings can be divided into 7 typical types, including worship paintings, congratulatory paintings, historical paintings, story-telling pictures, dialect paintings, landscape paintings, and paintings reflecting human activities.
+In terms of artistic theme, Dong Ho Paintings can be divided into 7 typical types: worship paintings, congratulatory paintings, historical paintings, story-telling pictures, dialect paintings, landscape paintings, and paintings reflecting human activities.

-Most people hanging Dong Ho paintings wish for harmonious family life, full of love, a prosperous, warm, and happy life.
+Most people who hang Dong Ho Paintings wish for a harmonious family life full of love and prosperity.

-With the diverse development and creation of artisans, Dong Ho paintings have thousands of paintings.
+With the diverse development and creation of artisans, Dong Ho has thousands of paintings with different meanings.

-Yin and yang pigs” have a very strong expression, but also soft.
-On each pig, there are yin and yang circles, which are a way to tell the wishes of people that is the harmony between earth – sky, human -animal – nature.
+Yin and Yang Pigs” have a robust expression but are also soft.
+Each pig has yin and yang circles, a way to tell people’s wishes, which is the harmony between earth, sky, humans, animals, and nature.
 The desire for abundance and proliferation of life is like the crowding of pigs.
-In short, the picture brings happiness, affluence, a happy and harmonious family.
+In short, the picture brings happiness, affluence, and a happy and harmonious family.

 dong ho painting the pig